fastrgv/RufasSlider/README.md

 ## Setup and Running:

 Windows users see also "windows-setup.txt".
 Mac users see "osx-setup.txt".

 Unzip the archive.
 On Windows, 7z [www.7-zip.org] works well for this.

-Windows users may see some error messages (that may be ignored) pertaining to directory links.
-Directory links are needed only on OSX & Linux.

 Open a command line terminal, then cd to the install directory.

 Windows users type "winslid.bat" to begin puzzling.
+You may also cd ./bin/win/, and then type any individual puzzle name, eg: rush.exe.

 Linux users should type "gnuslid.sh" to access any game.
+You may also ce ./bin/gnu/, and then type any individual puzzle name, eg: rush.

-Mac users may open a terminal, navigate to the install_directory, and type "macslid.sh" on the command line.
+Mac users may open a terminal, navigate to the install directory, and type "macslid.sh" on the command line.
+Alternatively, Mac users may initiate the game in the usual way by navigating to the installation directory in Finder and clicking the "rufaslider.app" icon named "rufaslider".

-To move a block, use the arrow keys  (up),(dn),(lf),(rt);  If there is an ambiguity and the "automatic" selection mechanism chooses the wrong block to be moved, simply click on the desired block with the cursor before hitting a directional arrow.
+In many puzzles, a mouse drag can initiate a block move.
+However, the preferred method to move a block is to select it using a mouse click, then use the arrow keys  (up),(dn),(lf),(rt).
+The block selection is not necessary when only one block can move in the indicated direction.

 At any time, hit the letter (r) to reset/restart, or (esc) to quit.

 For Rush, Bslider and DirtyDozen, you use the (n) key to go to the next puzzle, which in general is more difficult.
 The (p) key takes you to the previous puzzle.

-And for those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  rush, bslider, dirty12, maboy, and linkRings
+And for those times when a solution seems impossible, the more difficult puzzle families have an AutoSolver function using the (=)-key to step closer towards the solution:  rush, bslider, dirty12, maboy, and linkRings.
+Remember that you can stop using the autosolver at any time and try to manually solve the puzzle.

+Note that there are two "external" solvers available:  1) fbfsr for traffic rush puzzles (writes to rpath.txt);  2) fbfsl (writes to lpath.txt) for a) MaBoy; b) dirtyDozen; c) bslider puzzles.
+Simply type the executable name followed by the puzzle file name.
+For example to solve the second DirtyDozen puzzle type "fbfsl ../../puzzles/dd02.blk".
+The solution is written to a file in the current directory, in this case, named lpath.txt.
+Then, to follow the output instructions, start the puzzle and reveal the letters by hitting the (a)-key.

 Please send questions, comments or corrections to